Paulo-Pinto/GetRandomUser/README.md

 ![alt text](example_use.gif)

-This was a great exercise to refresh my JQuery and learn a bit of Bootstrap!✔️
+This was a great exercise to refresh my JQuery and learn a bit more of Bootstrap!✔️